dhellmann/pymotw-3/source/smtpd/index.rst

 ================

-The previous example shows the arguments to :func:`process_message`, but :mod:`smtpd` also includes a server specifically designed for more complete debugging, called :class:`DebuggingServer`.
+The previous example shows the arguments to :func:`process_message`, but ``smtpd`` also includes a server specifically designed for more complete debugging, called :class:`DebuggingServer`.
 It prints the entire incoming message to the console and then stops processing (it does not proxy the message to a real mail server).